 If you have enjoyed this recipe for Lemon Garlic Vegetable Orzo you may also like these:

 Enjoy feasting on this scrumptious dish and may we have many sunny days ahead to spend with friends and family, having fun round the BBQ!

-With hidden ‘Super-Soakers’ primed for action if it gets too hot – or boring!!!!
+Also, making sure there are hidden ‘Super-Soakers’ primed for action if it gets too hot – or boring!!!!

 What do you look forward to now the days are longer and the sunshine is out??